endless-sky/endless-sky-wiki/wiki/CreatingMissions.md

 	<location filter>
 ```

-Beginning in version **0.10.9**, NPCs can be given a final `destination` planet to land on.
+Beginning with **v.
+0.10.11**, NPCs can be given a final `destination` planet to land on.
 If an NPC enters its destination system and has visited all of its `stopover`s (if any are defined), it will land on the selected planet, permanently satisfying the `land` objective and failing the `outrun` objective.
 If the destination is also the mission destination planet, the NPC will also permanently satisfy the `accompany` objective.
 The NPC will not take off after landing.
 If no value is specified, the mission destination planet will be used instead.

 If an NPC has the `uninterested` personality, it will not attempt to land on its destination planet.
 However, if it does land on the planet anyways, it will act the same as an "interested" NPC.